Experts discuss Orion’s infrastructure and progress, highlighting its relevance for scientific development and dealing with health crises

 About CNPEM

-The CNPEM houses a state-of-the-art, multi-user, and multidisciplinary scientific environment and operates on various fronts within the Brazilian National System for Science, Technology, and Innovation.
-As a social organization under the Ministry of Science, Technology, and Innovation (MCTI), CNPEM is driven by research impacting health, energy, renewable materials, and sustainability.
-The institution is responsible for Sirius, the country’s largest scientific equipment assembly, and is currently developing Project Orion, a laboratory complex for advanced pathogen research.
-CNPEM’s foundation rests on highly specialized science and engineering teams, sophisticated infrastructure accessible to the scientific community, strategic lines of research, innovative industry collaborations, and comprehensive training for researchers and students.
-This unique Brazilian institution bridges the gap between knowledge and innovation, and operates four National Laboratories: Synchrotron Light (LNLS), Biosciences (LNBio), Nanotechnology (LNNano), and Biorenewables (LNBR), as well as the Ilum School of Science, which offers a bachelor’s degree program in science and technology with support from the Ministry of Education (MEC).
+The Brazilian Center for Research in Energy and Materials (CNPEM) is home to a state-of-the-art, multi-user and multidisciplinary scientific environment and works on different fronts within the Brazilian National System for Science, Technology and Innovation.
+A social organization overseen by the Ministry of Science, Technology and Innovation (MCTI), CNPEM is driven by research that impacts the areas of health, energy, renewable materials, and sustainability.
+It is responsible for Sirius, the largest assembly of scientific equipment constructed in the country, and is currently constructing Project Orion, a laboratory complex for advanced pathogen research.
+Highly specialized science and engineering teams, sophisticated infrastructure open to the scientific community, strategic lines of investigation, innovative projects involving the productive sector, and training for researchers and students are the pillars of this institution that is unique in Brazil and able to serve as a bridge between knowledge and innovation.
+CNPEM’s research and development activities are carried out through its four National Laboratories: Synchrotron Light (LNLS), Biosciences (LNBio), Nanotechnology (LNNano), Biorenewables (LNBR), as well as its Technology Unit (DAT) and the Ilum School of Science — an undergraduate program in Science and Technology supported by the Ministry of Education (MEC).